 Producer Prices Change in Germany averaged 2.30 percent from 1950 until 2022, reaching an all time high of 33.60 percent in May of 2022 and a record low of -7.80 percent in July of 2009.
 This page provides the latest reported value for - Germany Producer Prices Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Germany Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Producer Prices Change in Germany is expected to be 2.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Germany to stand at 2.40 in 12 months time.
-In the long-term, the Germany Producer Prices Change is projected to trend around 2.30 percent in 2020, according to our econometric models.
+Producer Prices Change in Germany is expected to be 8.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Germany Producer Prices Change is projected to trend around 3.00 percent in 2023 and 2.50 percent in 2024, according to our econometric models.